 Kentucky Oaks Picks

-As one of the most popular races in the United States, the Kentucky Oaks always produces huge betting pools, and you can get in on the action and make your Kentucky Oaks picks with one of these online racebooks.
+As one of the most popular races in the United States, the Kentucky Oaks always produces huge betting pools.
+You can get in on the action and get the best Kentucky Oaks odds at the best online racebooks.

 The Kentucky Oaks/Derby Double is a popular wager where the bettor must select the winner of both the Kentucky Oaks and the Kentucky Derby the next day.
-Waiting 24 hours to find out if the wager hits is nerve-wracking but rewarding.
+Waiting 24 hours to find out if the wager hits can be nerve-wracking.
+But, it is a unique and rewarding betting experience!

 Princess of Sylmar in 2013 was a 38-1 longshot who won the Kentucky Oaks over favorites Dreaming of Julia and Beholder; the latter would go on to win three Breeders’ Cup races.
 The longest shot to win in Kentucky Oaks' history was Lemons Forever in 2006; she scored at 47 – 1.